 There are other cafes and delis throughout town.
 If you just need coffee, Acme Coffee made the best cold brew I’ve had in my life – I’m confident their hot brews are also delicious.

 Anacortes has a bustling dining scene for a town of 17,000, and there are plenty of restaurants I’ve never visited despite repeated trips.
 If you don’t see or read about something you love that I recommend, there’s plenty more to choose from on the Anacortes website.

-The Brown Lantern Ale House is an Anacortes institution, dating back to 1933.
+The Brown Lantern Ale House is an Anacortes institution and local favorite, dating back to 1933.
 It’s a bit rough and tumble with that much history, and still draws a lot of locals.
 Luckily, everyone is friendly and it’s easy to fit in at this sports bar-slash-brew pub.
 I’ve eaten here a few times and everything is good.
 The menu is primarily hearty American bar food.

 A’Town Bistro is a nice upscale option, perfect if your trip to Anacortes includes a date night with your travel companion.
 Their food is absolutely delicious, too.
 (I have this weird habit of ordering burgers everywhere, but I have tried other items on their menu.)